mkpatel-247/21-Days-Javascript-Challenge/README.md

 ## About Me

-I'm an engaged learner and I wanted to enhance my Javascript understanding and wanted to improve.
-So for that reason, I took this challenge so that I can measure my progress and improvement.
+I'm an engaged learner and I wanted to enhance my Javascript concept understanding and wanted to improve my problem-solving and development skills.
+So for that reason, I took this challenge.

 ## Contact